 Tenant > Settings > General > Personal Workspaces

-- Standard Interface - Users see the default Orchestrator menus and can select their personal workspace from the folder picker
+- Standard Interface - Users see all folders in a tenant, the default Orchestrator menus, and can select their personal workspace from the folder picker.

-- Personal Workspace - Users see a modified UI with no side-menu and only the entities listed above.
+- Personal Workspace - Users see a modified UI showing the contents of their personal workspace and no side-menu.

 You cannot change the UI profile for yourself as a means to prevent accidental disabling of core functionality.